GSA-TTS/identity-handbook/_articles/onboarding.md

 - Request that the new user to be invited to [the 18F org on GitHub](https://github.com/orgs/18F) in #admins-github on Slack.
 Cc `@github-admins-slack` on your request.
   - *For members needing **push commit** access*: Also add to the [identity-core](https://github.com/orgs/18F/teams/identity-core/members) team (contact [team maintainers](https://github.com/orgs/18F/teams/identity-core/members?utf8=%E2%9C%93&query=%20role%3Amaintainer) for this)
   - *For members NOT needing **push** access*: Also add to the [identity-team-yml](https://github.com/orgs/18F/teams/identity-team-yml/members) team, which grants read-only access. (contact [team maintainers](https://github.com/orgs/18F/teams/identity-team-yml/members?utf8=%E2%9C%93&query=+role%3Amaintainer) for this)
+- For anyone requiring AWS access:
-- [Create a new issue in the `identity-devops` Github repository using the onboarding template](https://github.com/18F/identity-devops/issues/new?labels=administration&template=onboarding-devops.md&title=Onboarding+for+%5Binsert+new+team+member%27s+name%5D) and ping `@login-devops-oncall` in Slack to alert them to the new onboarding issue.
+  - [Create a new issue in the `identity-devops` Github repository using the onboarding template](https://github.com/18F/identity-devops/issues/new?labels=administration&template=onboarding-devops.md&title=Onboarding+for+%5Binsert+new+team+member%27s+name%5D) and follow the notes.
+    Make sure to assign it to the [LG Platform - Interrupts](https://github.com/orgs/18F/projects/34) project so it does not get lost.
+  - Click "and ping `@login-devops-oncall` in Slack to alert them to the new onboarding issue.
 - Schedule a daily pairing session in GCal for an hour or two.
 Use the time to walk through project details, cooperate on environment setup, work on a ticket, etc. Taper off in a way that makes sense to you and your buddy.
 - Give intro to weekly ceremonies and team workflow
 - [Request Slack access with ServiceNow](https://gsa.servicenowservices.com/sp?id=sc_category&sys_id=f9874e76db5003400dc9ff621f96190d&catalog_id=e0d08b13c3330100c8b837659bba8fb4)